 - Printable Caterpillar Template (FOUND AT THE BOTTOM)

-Keep scrolling to get your very own caterpillar craft today and start with your little ones and their crane buddies today!
+Keep scrolling to get your very own caterpillar craft today and start with your little ones and their caterpillar craft buddies today!

 Caterpillar Craft Instructions